-5.7.1 Installing the piping
+5.6.1 Installing the piping

-- Check all fasteners are tightened (→ 10.1.3 Tightening torques) - 2.
-Ensure that the 1/4 turn flange is correctly indexed. - 3.
-Remove the transport and sealing covers from the pump. - 4.
-Before connecting any piping to the pump: Ensure that the hose is properly secured by running the pump dry for 10-20 revolutions in both the directions. - Run the pipes in a continuous upward or downward slope to avoid air pockets - 6.
+- Check all fasteners are tightened (→ 10.1.7 Tightening torques) - 2.
+Remove the transport and sealing covers from the pump. - 3.
+Before connecting any piping to the pump: Ensure that the hose is properly secured by running the pump dry for 10-20 revolutions in both the directions. - 4.
+Run the pipes in a continuous upward or downward slope to avoid air pockets - 5.
 Connect the piping